 Do not be intimidated by the word "calendar" since these plants thrive on benign neglect.
 They need minimal nutrients and occasional watering and can even be stored in a cool spare room.
 Nevertheless, these monthly tips will help your plant thrive and bloom on demand.

-- January: If you received a Holiday Cactus as a gift, you could start easy.
+- January: If you received a Holiday Cactus as a gift, you can start with the easy option.
 Let your plant rest for about a month after blooming.
 Then, keep it in a cool spot with indirect light and water it sparingly until growth starts.

 - February: You can repot your Holiday Cactus if needed from now through April.
 They like to be root-bound, so try to resist the urge unless you feel the plant suffers from poor soil.